 Both ultraviolet energy and ozone can be recreated by man through a photochemical process that uses high output ultraviolet lamps positioned inside your existing ductwork.
-Ultraviolet germicidal lamps reproduce and disperse UVC light and has been used in hospitals, labs, schools, nursing homes, office buildings, and other commercial and residential environments worldwide for years as a trusted air purifying method.
+Ultraviolet germicidal lamps reproduce and disperse UVC light and have been used in hospitals, labs, schools, nursing homes, office buildings, and other commercial and residential environments worldwide for years as a trusted air purifying method.
 UVV lamps are also currently used indoors for whole-house air disinfecting and odor control.

 Benefits of Air Purification

 Our purifying systems are uniquely designed to do any and all of the following:

 - Control airborne toxic compounds such as mold and fungus

 - Reduce the harmful effects and odors from tobacco smoke

 - Help prevent the spread of infectious bacteria and viruses such as influenza, hemolytic streptococci, and more

 - Reduce or eliminate mold, germs, viruses, bacteria, fungi and spores